katherinevivianw/harry-potter-spellbook/README.md

 # harry-potter-spellbook
-Self-learning HTML/CSS by creating a website 'spellbook' for Harry Potter.
+A spellbook for all things magical from the Harry Potter fictional universe.